raylaxmidas/WoodsXeroTimeTriggered/WoodXeroTimeTriggered/readme.md

 ### Creating Service Principal
 For the purpose of our local testing we have used a workplace email address / VisualStudioCodeCredential.
 In other words we are signed in to VS Code with our workplace email which has permissions to the `lumatrainingstorage` Storage Account and `WoodsKeys` Key Vault.
 Thus the `DefaultAzureCredential(exclude_environment_credential = 1)` will use this as a basis to authenticate the function when running locally.

-However, a Service Principal (SP) was setup which has access to these resources should another user require access without a workplace login.
+However, a Service Principal (SP) was setup which has access to these resources should another user need access without a workplace login.

 The following command was used to create the RayWoods SP:
 ```
 az ad sp create-for-rbac --name RayWoods --skip-assignment --sdk-auth > RayWoodsAzureSP.json
 ```
 This function creates the SP and stores details in RayWoodsAzureSP.json.
-This JSON file can be found on `C:\Users\RayLaxmidas\Luma Analytics\Lumineers - Documents\7 Clients\Woods\Data Engineering\RayWoods Service Principal.7z\`.
+This JSON file can be found on `C:\Users\RayLaxmidas\Luma Analytics\Lumineers(Documents\7 Clients\Woods\Data Engineering\RayWoods Service Principal.7z\`.

 Within the JSON file tihe clientID, clientSecret, subscriptionID and tenantID are stored.
 These values were taken and add to the environment variables by running the following script in a .cmd file.